hackclub/hackclub/workshops/color_scheme_generator/README.md

 ## React Hooks API

 [Hooks](https://reactjs.org/docs/hooks-intro.html) are introduced in React 16.8 version.

-Previously, [Class components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) were the only way to define a component that had its own state, and lifecycle methods.
+Previously, [Class components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) were the only way to define a component that has its own state, and lifecycle methods.
 [Functional components](https://reactjs.org/docs/components-and-props.html#function-and-class-components) of React, which are light and more flexible, are limited in functionality.

-Hooks enable us to use state and other React features, like lifecycle methods and event handlers, without writing a Class component.
+React Hooks enable us to use state and other React features, like lifecycle methods and event handlers, without writing a class component.

 There are many benefits of using Functional components.
-They are :
+They are:

 - Easier to read, test, and debug.
 - Have better performance.